bmndc/nokia-leo/README.md

 *Do note that OmniSD, one of the methods used for on-device sideloading, requires the `navigator.mozApps.mgmt.import` API that has been removed on KaiOS 2.5.2.2 and later.*

 # ROOT: Boot partition patching (non-US only)
 On the 6300 4G, 8000 4G and other KaiOS 2.5.4 devices, ADB and WebIDE can be used to sideload third-party applications.
 However, you won't be able to sideload apps that has ‘forbidden’ permissions (namely `engmode-extension` which can be used to gain exclusive access of the phone, and can be found in most BananaHackers-made apps like Wallace Toolbox) or make changes to the system.
-Because in order to achieve WhatsApp VoIP feature on this KaiOS version, the security module SELinux is now set to be `Enforced` which checks and reverts system modifications on boot.
-To gain total read-write access to the device, you'll now have to permanently root the device by setting SELinux to `Permissive` mode.
+On the 2720 Flip and 800 Tough with KaiOS 2.5.2.2, the situation is worse as you aren't able to sideload at all.
+Because in order to achieve WhatsApp VoIP feature on these KaiOS versions, the security module SELinux is now set to be `Enforced` which checks and reverts system modifications on boot.
+To gain total read-write access to the devices, you'll now have to permanently root them by setting SELinux to `Permissive` mode.

-The guide below has its backbones taken from the main guide on BananaHackers website, but has been rewritten for the most parts to be easy-to-follow.
+The guide below has its backbones taken from the main guide on BananaHackers website, but has been rewritten for the most parts to be easier to follow.
 The process will also take somewhat considerable 30 minutes to an hour, so do this when you have the time.

 *Note that for the most part, you don't actually need to gain root access in order to do some functions associated with root e.g. instead of completely removing apps with Wallace Toolbox, you can essentially disable them to be accessed from launcher with [this fork of Luxferre's AppBuster](https://github.com/minhduc-bui1/AppBuster).
 Luxferre also released a Wallace Toolbox alternative called [CrossTweak](https://gitlab.com/suborg/crosstweak) that does not require `engmode-extension` and therefore can be easily sideloaded on KaiOS 2.5.4 devices.*

 **This process will void your phone's warranty, disable its ability to do WhatsApp calls and retrieve over-the-air updates, but you can revert this if you keep a backup of the original boot partition.
 However, there might also be a chance of bricking your phone if you don't do the steps correctly, so do think twice before actually consider doing this and follow the steps carefully!
 I won't be responsible for any damages done to your phone by following these.**

 ## What we'll need
-- an international non-US version of Nokia 6300 4G (not TA-1324)
+- an international non-US version of Nokia 6300 4G (not TA-1324) or Nokia 8000 4G, Nokia 2720 Flip or Nokia 800 Tough;
-- an USB cable capable of data transferring (EDL cables will also do)
+- an USB cable capable of data transferring (EDL cables will also do);
-- an Internet connection to download the tools needed
+- an Internet connection to download the tools needed;
-- a somewhat-working [firehose loader MBN file](../blob/main/8k.mbn) for the phone
+- a somewhat-working firehose programmer MBN file for the [8000 4G and 6300 4G](../blob/main/8k.mbn), 2720 Flip or 800 Tough;
-- an [image file of Gerda Recovery](..blob/main/recovery-8110.img) for the Nokia 8110 4G, since the firehose loader above has a reading bug, we'll use this to access ADB from the recovery mode and get the boot partition from there
+- an [image file of Gerda Recovery](..blob/main/recovery-8110.img) for the Nokia 8110 4G, since the firehose loader above has a reading bug, we'll use this to access ADB from the recovery mode and get the boot partition from there (not needed for 2720 Flip/800 Tough);
-- a EDL tools package to read and write system partitions in low-level access (in this guide we'll be using [bkerler's edl.py v3.1](https://github.com/bkerler/edl/releases/tag/3.1))
+- a EDL tools package to read and write system partitions in low-level access (in this guide we'll be using [bkerler's edl.py v3.1](https://github.com/bkerler/edl/releases/tag/3.1) for 8000 4G/6300 4G, [andybalholm's edl](https://github.com/andybalholm/edl) for 2720 Flip/800 Tough)

-*For the sake of cross-platform usage (and my obsession of open-source tools), instead of QFIL which is proprietary and only supports Windows, we'll be using open-sourced Python scripts from GitHub, such as [bkerler's](https://github.com/bkerler/edl) and [andybalholm's](https://github.com/andybalholm/edl) that are great as alternatives.*
+*andybalholm's EDL cannot be used on 8000 4G and 6300 4G due to some structural changes within the GPT partition table, using this package on devices with later versions will result in an error `AttributeError: 'gpt' object has no attribute 'partentries'.
+Did you mean: 'num_part_entries'?`. **Do note that the command structures used between bkerler's and andybalholm's are different, which we'll mention below.***

-*Nokia 2720 Flip users: [andybalholm's EDL package](https://github.com/andybalholm/edl) is recommended for phones running KaiOS 2.5.2.2 and older.
-Due to some structural changes within the GPT partition table, using this package on devices with later versions will result in an error `AttributeError: 'gpt' object has no attribute 'partentries'.
-Did you mean: 'num_part_entries'?`.
-Do note that the command structures used between bkerler's and andybalholm's are different.*
+*We'll be using open-sourced Python scripts from GitHub for the sake of cross-platform usage (and my obsession of open-source tools), instead of QFIL which is proprietary and only supports Windows.*

 - **Windows users also need:**
   - a computer with Python and `pip` installed for the EDL tools to work (Windows: both are packaged on Python's [official website](https://www.python.org/))